 These are all public figures in power and/or celebrities.
-They are respected and/or admired by the public, so when they state a message it can influence their attitude.
-If you look it from that perspective, then having those men introducing the consensus makes perfect sense.
+They are respected and/or admired by the public, so when they state a message, it can influence their attitude.
+If you look at it from that perspective, then having those men introducing the consensus makes perfect sense.

 Also interesting, look at how the message is brought:

 - it is a very simple and concise message (much more simple than the nuanced message from reality, which is a big no-no when it comes to mass communication)